CONTENTS

 Leadership training

-There are several types of training courses available, depending on level:
+There are several types of training courses available, depending on the manager's experience:

-• Emerging leaders: Training on the basics of management, interpersonal communication skills, and team management.
+• Emerging leaders: Training is focused on the basics of operations and team management, and interpersonal skills.

-• Intermediate managers: Training in strategy execution and decision-making, emotional intelligence, and conflict management.
+• Intermediate managers: Training adresses strategy execution and decision-making, emotional intelligence, and conflict management.

 • Senior leaders: Advanced training in transformational leadership, innovation, and large-scale change management.